marisahunziker/privacy_fs25/README.md

 ### Evaluation

-The `evaluation` folder contains a Jupyter notebook for generating plots and evaluating model performance.
+The `evaluation` folder contains three Jupyter notebook, which can be used to analyze the training and performance of the different models by generating plots and print the results.

+### Generating Recommendations